 Gynecomastia can affect men of any age, but it typically appears at puberty or after age 50.
 There are any number of things that can cause gynecomastia such as hormones, certain medications, recreational drugs, medical conditions, or inherited through DNA.
-During your consultation, Dr. Robert Whitfield will take a full medical history and perform a physical to help determine the underlying cause of your gynecomastia.
+During your consultation, Austin plastic surgeon Dr. Robert Whitfield, will take a full medical history and perform a physical to help determine the underlying cause of your gynecomastia.
 Together you can discuss your treatment options.

 Many men live excessive breast tissue and fat and cannot wear the clothes that they’d like.
 In fact, most are so embarrassed that they will never be seen without a loose shirt and avoid working out at the gym due to the condition.
-They don’t realize that there are fairly simple treatment options to cure gynecomastia.
+They don’t realize that there are fairly simple treatment options to cure this through a gynecomastia surgery in Austin.
 Dr. Whitfield will investigate the cause of the condition, which can vary:

 Enlarged male breasts may be due to excess fat, excess breast tissue or a combination of both.
 In patients whose large breasts are due to fat alone, Dr. Whitfield will perform liposuction.
 It’s quick, easy and effective.
 There is minimal downtime although you will need to wear a compression garment for a period of time.
 For patients who suffer from an excess of breast tissue, the glandular tissue will need to be surgically removed.